California Fire Season is Here

 After the original home was destroyed, this home was designed with owner-requested 2-hour fire-rated walls, more than double the code requirement.

 No matter what protections you have against a wildfire, prepare your packing list in case of an evacuation.
+IF YOU ARE IN AN EVACUATION ZONE: Take it seriously.
+Do what you're told.

 Cal Fire’s 6 P’s of Evacuation